Montgomery Blair High School: Fine Arts Department

 The Fine Arts Department consists of two sub-departments of Music and Visual Arts.
 The Music Department includes instrumental music, choral music, and general music.
 Each year the department hosts a fine arts festival, in which students showcase their artistic talent.

 Instrumental Music Department

-MBHS's Instrumental Music Department consists of three orchestras, three bands, and two jazz bands: Chamber Orchestra (Honors), Symphonic Orchestra, and Concert Orchestra; and Wind Ensemble (Honors), Symphonic Band, and Concert Band.
+MBHS's Instrumental Music Department consists of three orchestras, three bands, and one jazz band.
+The orchestras are the Philharmonic Orchestra (Honors), Symphonic Orchestra, and Concert Orchestra.
+The bands include Wind Ensemble (Honors), Symphonic Band, and Concert Band.
 The jazz ensembles are Advanced Jazz Ensemble (Honors), and Jazz Lab Band.
 In addition, the music program also contains a marching band and a theatrical pit orchestra, as well as an audio library and a professional recording studio.

-In the Spring of 2014, MBHS's Chamber Orchestra hosted British Composer Paul Lewis as a Composer-in-Residence, receiving pay from the Wolftrap Foundation.
-Students played the world premiere of a 5 movement long piece called "Salute the Silents".
+In 2014, MBHS's Chamber Orchestra hosted British Composer Paul Lewis as a Composer-in-Residence funded by the Wolf Trap Foundation.
+Students played the world premiere of a 5-movement piece called "Salute the Silents".